Bob Moses (activist): Algebra Project

 After President Jimmy Carter offered amnesty to draft resisters, Moses returned to the United States and to Harvard, completing doctoral work in philosophy.
-He began teaching high school math in a public high school in Cambridge, Massachusetts, after learning from his daughter that the school was not offering algebra.
+He began teaching high school math in a public high school in Cambridge, Massachusetts, after learning from his daughter that the school was not offering to teach algebra.

 In 1982 Moses received a MacArthur Fellowship.
 He used the award to create the Algebra Project, devoted to improving minority education in math, starting with his daughter's classroom.
 Moses also taught math for a time at Lanier High School in Jackson, Mississippi.
 He used the Lanier classroom as a laboratory school for developing methods and approaches for the Algebra Project, enlisting the support of parents, teachers, and the community in the project.

 For Moses, advancement in math literacy was the next phase of the civil rights struggle, guaranteeing the civil right to quality education as the Freedom Summer organizing has fought for the right to vote.
 "Education is still basically Jim Crow as far as the kids who are in the bottom economic strata of the country," he said in 2013.
 Moses believed that algebra in particular was a critical "gatekeeper" subject because mastering it was necessary in order for middle school students to advance in math, technology, and science; college was out of reach without it.
 The Algebra Project takes students who score the lowest on state math tests and aims to prepare them for college-level math by the end of high school by doubling up on math courses for the four years of high school.
 At Lanier High School in 2006, 55 percent of the students in the Algebra Project's curriculum passed the state exam on the first try, compared to 40 percent of students taught with the regular curriculum.
 More students at junior high school sites who followed the Algebra Project curriculum scored higher on standardized tests and continued to more advanced math classes than their schoolmates who followed the standard curriculum.
 Thus, they could better meet requirements for college admission and future entry into good jobs, as opposed to being tracked into low-paying, low-skill work.